GLOBAL MARKETS-U.S. 10-year yield at 2-year high, stocks rally

 NEW YORK, Dec 27 (Reuters) - U.S. benchmark government bond yields topped 3 percent on Friday, hitting a two-and-a-half year high, while major global equity markets extended gains to a seventh day in a broad year-end surge.

 The yield on the U.S. 10-year Treasury note rose to a high of 3.02 percent, reflecting signs of improvement in the U.S. economy and expectations that the Federal Reserve will steadily withdraw stimulus that kept a lid on interest rates for several years.
-The yield, which moves inversely to the price of the bond, was at 3.01 percent in late trade.
+The yield, which moves inversely to the price of the bond, was lately trading at 2.99 percent.

-The latest selloff all but guarantees that this will be one of the worst years ever for the Treasuries market, with the 10-year yield rising 1.25 percentage points in 2013.
+The latest selloff will assure this will be one of the worst years ever for the Treasuries market, with the 10-year yield rising 1.25 percentage points in 2013.

 "As long as it happens slowly, it's not threatening for other markets.
 What markets don't want is a sharp move in either direction," said Quincy Krosby, market strategist at Prudential Financial in Newark, New Jersey, which has $1 trillion in assets under management.